vipin-pstuff/javascript-notes/js-course-WebDevSimplified/1-beginner-JS-course-notes/8-advanced-DOM/65-advanced-todo-list.md

         - right now we don't have good way to reference all the todos because inside html , all those todos stored in the form html code
-        - but we also want to store those all todos in array form 💡💡💡
+        - but we also want to store all those todos in an array form inside the JS also 💡💡💡

     STEP 4.1 create empty array to store all the html todos inside this array ✅